 - 1. GUM chewing is not allowed on campus anywhere at any time. - 2.
 LOST AND FOUND items will be kept in the Gym for a limited time.
 Please encourage your child to check for their lost items promptly. - 3.
 TELEPHONES may not be used by the students.
 Exceptions may be granted by the Headmaster or Administrative Assistant. - 4.
-CELL PHONES & ELECTRONIC DEVICES MAY NOT BE USED during school hours.
-They must be turned off and stay in the students backpacks at all times.. - 5.
+CELL PHONES MAY NOT BE USED during school hours.
+They must be turned off and put away in book bags.
+Students must ask their teacher for permission to use cell phones. - 5.
 TOYS of any kind may not be brought to school, with the exception of show-and-tell items approved by the Kindergarten through second grade teachers. - 6.
 CLASS TRIPS are considered part of the curriculum, although privilege to participate may be lost through misbehavior. - 7.
 PARTIES must be pre-approved by the teacher.
 They may be allowed for specified Christian holidays. - 8.
 PARENTS/VISITORS must arrange visits through the Headmaster. - 9.
-FORGOTTEN LUNCHES, GLASSES, BOOKS, HOMEWORK, etc., may be brought to school by the parents with the least amount of disruption. - 10.
+FORGOTTEN LUNCHES, GLASSES, BOOKS, HOMEWORK, etc., may be brought to school by the parents with the least amount of disruption.
+If your child does not have a lunch and one cannot be brought to them they will be given a lunch by SSCCA and charged \$5.00, due the next school day. - 10.
 BIRTHDAYS may be celebrated by the class with a treat at lunchtime.
 This should be communicated to the teacher two (2) days in advance of the birthday treat.
-Please contact the school secretary regarding any food allergies in your students' classroom.
 This gives the teacher and parent time to arrange for alternative treats for those students with food allergies.
 Invitations to parties should not be given out at school unless all the students in the class are invited.
-This will avoid unfortunate and awkward situations for our students.
+This will avoid awkward situations.